 Becoming a CMA will certainly help your corporate accounting career and increase your earning potential.
-Roughly 80% of all accounting professionals work in some form of management accounting, and accounting professionals with the CMA designation earn nearly $28,000 more a year ($115,952 compared to $88,196) than those without any designation, according to an Institute of Management Accountants Salary Survey published in June 2014.
+Roughly 80% of all accounting professionals work in some form of management accounting, and accounting professionals with the CMA designation earn nearly $28,000 more a year ($115,952 compared to $88,196) than those without any designation, according to an Institute of Management Accountants Salary Survey.
 But before you can bank that cash, you must first pass both parts of the CMA exam.

 Only about one-third of those taking Part 1 of the exam passed Part 1, and less than half passed Part 2, so it would seem that a lot of people could benefit from better preparation.
 But if you can make a commitment to 90+ hours of study for each section, you can pass both parts in as quickly as two months and comfortably under a year.
 For those of you who are ready to get started, here’s everything you need to know to pass the exam.